Romeo-J86/fnance-platform/README.md

-Based on the project structure and the code I've analyzed so far, here is a comprehensive README file for the Finance Platform.

 # Finance Platform

 A comprehensive microservices-based Finance Platform designed for managing users, financial transactions, and AI-driven insights.
 The system is built using modern Java technologies and follows a distributed architecture pattern.